CaesarXInsanium/AlgorithmsWithCXI/src/sort_search.md

   - storing and retrieving data must be kept at the maximum efficiency
 - Spell Checkers
   - sorting possible correct spellings of a word from most likely to the least likely
+  - and then searching for the correct word that is most likely.
+  - Works by checking all words is a document against a dictionary list.
+If each word is found then it is spell correctly
+  - if not, then spell suggestions must be calculated
 - Spreadsheet
   - very fundamental to the way spreadsheets work, must display data in a form that is helpful to user's goals

+## Further Questions and Answers

+- Merge sort is the best way to sort data divided into chunks that is spread between different storage devices
+- insertion sort is best when data is mostly already sorted and a single element is added in
+- radix sort is best for character arrays.
+- Quick sort is best for general use with random structures'
+- radix sort can be best for byte base sorting using proper parameters
+- bubble sort is inefficient algorithm
+- heap sort is as good as quick sort except for some of the best implementations of quick sort
+- intro sort behaves like quick sort but can switch over to using heap sort if it detects from conditions where it would be superior